OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/customizing_driver.md

 ## Adding New Zones

 In OneForm drivers, zones are primarily used for logical grouping or for defining specific availability zones in cloud providers.
-Zones can be freely defined since any input provided by the user is directly passed to Terraform.
+Zones are freely defined because any input provided by the user is directly passed to Terraform.
 However, usually, zone choices are constrained by validators.

-To add new zones, you must extend the validators defined in `validators.tf` as it's shown below.
+To add new zones, you must extend the validators defined in `validators.tf` as shown below.

 Current validator configuration: